np-maintain/global-tunnel/README.md

 - **sockets** - _(optional)_ maximum number of TCP sockets to use in each pool.
   There are two pools: one for HTTP and one for HTTPS.
 Uses node's default (5) if falsy.
+- **proxyEnableFunction** - _(optional)_ a function to enable/disable proxy per request will be called with request option as first parameter. if this function return truthy the proxy will be activated for set call. if it returns falsy the proxy will be deactivated for the call.

 ## Variations